codefox-inc/sparkn-contracts/test/uint/README.md

   - call it with wrong non-organizer account, then revert
   - call it with wrong data, then revert
   - right arguments, then deploy the proxy and distribute the tokens correctly
-- `deployProxyAndDsitributeBySignature`
-  - TODO:
+- `deployProxyAndDistributeBySignature`
+  - if data is wrong, then revert
+  - if salt is not right, then revert
+    - msg.sender is not the owner
 - `deployProxyAndDsitributeByOwner`
   - after the contest is set and then tokens has been sent to the proxy address.
-  -
+    - if proxy is address(0), then revert
+    - if salt to closetime doens't exist, then revert
+    - if salt to closetime is not ready, then revert
+    - if all conditions met, then deploy the proxy and distribute the tokens correctly

 - `dsitributeByOwner`
   - after the contest is set and then tokens has been sent to the proxy address.
 The organizer deployed and distributed the tokens to the winners. we call this function.
     - if proxy is address(0), then revert